CureFAQs: Frequently Asked Questions

 Our general rule is to order genetic tests that will determine a specific change in choices or prescriptions.

-For recommendations on genetic testing, request your complimentary Discovery Call with Dr. Backs and take the first step toward ensuring a long and healthy life.
+For recommendations on genetic testing, request your complimentary Discovery Zoom Call with Dr. Backs and take the first step toward ensuring a long and healthy life.

 Read More